 - Reviews are both technical and sociological, and both factors must be accommodated.

-- Maintenance typically consumes 40 to 80 percent of software costs.
-It is probably the most important software lifecycle phase.
+- Maintenance typically consumes 40 to 80 percent (average, 60 percent) of software costs.
+Therefore, it is probably the most important software lifecycle phase of software.

 - Enhancements represent roughly 60 percent of maintenance costs.